-- The Input capacitors, Upper FET, Lower FET, Inductor and Output capacitor, should be placed first.
+- 1. The Input capacitors, Upper FET, Lower FET, Inductor and Output capacitor should be placed first.
 Isolate these power components on the topside of the board with their ground terminals adjacent to one another.
-Place the input high frequency decoupling ceramic capacitor very close to the MOSFETs. - Use separate ground planes for power ground and small signal ground.
+Place the input high frequency decoupling ceramic capacitor very close to the MOSFETs.
+Making the gate traces as short and thick as possible will limit the parasitic inductance and reduce the level of dv/dt seen at the gate of the lower FETs when the upper FET turns on. - Use separate ground planes for power ground and small signal ground.
 Connect the SGND and PGND together close of the IC.
 Do not connect them together anywhere else. - 3.
-The loop formed by Input capacitor, the top FET and the bottom FET must be kept as small as possible. - Insure the current paths from the input capacitor to the MOSFET; to the output inductor and output capacitor are as short as possible with maximum allowable trace widths. - Place The PWM controller IC close to lower FET.
+The loop formed by Input capacitor, the top FET and the bottom FET must be kept as small as possible. - Insure the current paths from the input capacitor to the MOSFET; to the output inductor and output capacitor are as short as possible with maximum allowable trace widths - 5.
+Place The PWM controller IC close to lower FET.
 The LGATE connection should be short and wide.
 The IC can be best placed over a quiet ground area.
-Avoid switching ground loop current in this area. - Place Vcc_5V bypass capacitor very close to Vcc_5V pin of the IC and connect its ground to the PGND plane. - Place the gate drive components BOOT diode and BOOT capacitors together near controller IC. - The output capacitors should be placed as close to the load as possible.
+Avoid switching ground loop current in this area. - Place VCC5 bypass capacitor very close to VCC5 pin of the IC and connect its ground to the PGND plane. - 7.
+Place the gate drive components BOOT diode and BOOT capacitors together near controller IC. - The output capacitors should be placed as close to the load as possible.
 Use short wide copper regions to connect output capacitors to load to avoid inductance and resistances. - 9.
-Use copper filled polygons or wide but short trace to connect junction of upper FET, lower FET and output inductor.
+Use copper filled polygons or wide but short trace to connect junction of upper FET.
+Lower FET and output inductor.
 Also keep the PHASE node connection to the IC short.
-Do not unnecessarily oversize the copper islands for PHASE node.
-Since the phase nodes are subjected to very high dv/dt voltages, the stray capacitor formed between these islands and the surrounding circuitry will tend to couple switching noise. - Route all high speed switching nodes away from the control circuitry. - 11.
-Create a separate small analog ground plane near the IC.
+Do not unnecessary oversize the copper islands for PHASE node.
+Since the phase nodes are subjected to very high dv/dt voltages, the stray capacitor formed between these islands and the surrounding circuitry will tend to couple switching noise. - Route all high speed switching nodes away from the control circuitry.

+- 11. Create separate small analog ground plane near the IC.
 Connect SGND pin to this plane.
-All small signal grounding paths including feedback resistors, current limit setting resistors and SYNC/SDx pull down resistors should be connected to this SGND plane. - Ensure the feedback connection to output capacitor is short and direct.
+All small signal grounding paths including feedback resistors, current limit setting resistors, SDx pull down resistors should be connected to this SGND plane. - Ensure the feedback connection to output capacitor is short and direct.